Traditional Wooden Snowshoes: Shapes, Designs, and Names

 Traditional Snowshoe Types and Styles

-Snowshoes come in a variety of formally named types and styles, each with different design trails discussed above 2
+Snowshoes come in various formally named types and styles, each with different design features discussed above.
+2 In addition to the most common styles described below, you can also find traditional wooden snowshoes for racing and youth.

 Elbow